 In Plagne Bellecote and Belle Plagne you will find nursery slopes with magic carpet lifts that don’t require a lift pass.
-These areas are signposted as the beginners area and are sloped at a nice, gentle gradient to help get you started.
-There are also 5 free lifts in Montchavin Les Coches for you to use.
+These areas are signposted as the beginner area and are sloped at a nice, gentle gradient to help get you started.
+There are also five free lifts in Montchavin Les Coches for you to use.

 You can find all these areas and lifts on the piste maps.